BryanKoo/PATANA/README.md

 * Creating AI model for computing distance between any two patents

 ## Caveats
-* Components of patents are not unique.
+* Components of Korean patents are not unique.
-* Korean patents in Google patents are not very consistent.
+* Korean patents in Google patents are not very consistently prepared.
   * some patents do not have classifications
   * some patents have not sectionized text for the disclosure and enbodiments.